agimenezromero/SPC_Analysis/README.md

 After loading the topology and trajectory files, we just have to set the parameters properly to perform our desired analysis.
 This parameters are the following:

-- Radial cutoff: Maximum interaction distance of the particles.
+- `Radial cutoff`: Maximum interaction distance of the particles.
 Should be set accordingly to the RDF first minimum (as we are accounting for the firsts neighbours).
 - Initial frame: Frame where the analysis will begin
 - Final frame: Frame where thr analysis will finish
 - Time step: Number of frames between consecutive frames in the analysis.
 In a good computer this method can take about 5 minutes to analyse 500 frames, so set the time step accordingly to this consideration.
 - Selection 1: Type of particles to analyse.
-The selection syntax is the same used by MdAnalysis or [Visual Molecular Dynamics (VMD) software](https://www.ks.uiuc.edu/Research/vmd/current/ug/).
+The selection syntax is the same used by [MdAnalysis](https://www.mdanalysis.org/docs/documentation_pages/selections.html) or [Visual Molecular Dynamics (VMD) software](https://www.ks.uiuc.edu/Research/vmd/current/ug/).

 *The other paramaters are not used in this particular analysis